LukeShortCloud/rootpages/src/ansible.rst

          always associated with an Organization.
 An ACL is set for what resources the user is allowed to use.

-User types / ACLs:
+Organizational User types:

 -  System Administrator = Has full access to all organizations and the Tower installation.
 -  System Auditor = Has read-only access to an organization.
 -  Normal User = Has read and write access to an organization.